wyxfhb/jettl/obsidian_notes/New Notes/Temporary Notes.md

 ### Destroy

-Documentation
+`Mark For Destroy.vi` (Msg)
+`Is Marked For Destroy` (Boolean in PD)
+`Destroy.vi` (happens right before Last Ack)

-“Marked For Destroy”
+`Marked For Destroy`
-- always starts as FALSE
+- always starts as `False`
-- only be changed to TRUE in  “Destroy.vi”
+- only be changed to `True` in  `Mark For Destroy.vi`
-- can never be changed to FALSE
+- can never be changed to `False`

+### Can Proceed.vi

+`Is Marked For Destroy` = TRUE
+OR
+Error
+outputs `Can Proceed`

 ---

+Duality of Destruction!
+Either You're moving to Destroy because the `Mark For Destroy.vi` has executed or an unhandled error has occurred and the system cannot continue, hence Destroy will commence.
+These currently are two separate entities.

+---

+### Has Destroyed Self (Msg)

+At end of Actor, DO
+Have two Actor objects going to flat sequence.

+---

+**Was Created** boolean, this tells if the **Has Destroyed Self** should be sent or not.

+---

+Don’t need checker in front, but comment, could execute zero times.

+Use flat sequence for Has Destroyed and Release Transport?

+---

+### Was Created

+Only TRUE when no errors AND marked for destroy = false

+---

+### Write Attributes.vi

+(mirror the connector pane for Process)
+Inputs of
+- `Queue of Actor` (unbundle the Actor for it's contents)
+- `Creator Attributes`
+- `All individual Self Attributes`
+`Init.vi` (Attributes)
+`Was Created` = True
+Enqueue Self Attributes to creator.

+---

 ### Init.vi (Actor)

-Init.vi
-“Can Continue.vi”
-Has a case structure which internally has uninit code or not.
+Remove Msgs.vi (both TEMPLATE and Base)

+---

+`Can Proceed.vi`
+cs = `False`
+Comment for code to uninitialized in this case

 ---

 ### Project Style